SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

 The **Categories table** is a list of all the categories present in this model.
 A set of default categories to export are already selected.

-| 5 - The number of elements each category contains gives a hint to which categories are essential.
+| 5 - **Element Count:** The number of elements each category contains gives a hint to which categories are essential.

-| 6 - Check **Expand Type** for each Family Type to export as individual Rhino sub-layers if types require different materials.
+| 6 - **Explode Types:** Check for each Family Type to export as individual Rhino sub-layers if types require different materials.

-| 7 - Number of Family Types in this category.
+| 7 - **Type Count:** Number of Family Types in this category.

-| 8 - Click on **...** to see Family Types of this category.
+| 8 - **See Types:** Click on **...** to see Family Types of this category.

-| 9 - Pop-up List of Family Types.
+| 9 - **Types Table:** Pop-up List of Family Types.

-| 10 - All Rooms elements that are “Placed” are exported by default. **Rooms** are used to created **Occupied Areas** as simulation grids.
+| 10 - **Export Rooms:** All Rooms elements that are “Placed” are exported by default. **Rooms** are used to created **Occupied Areas** as simulation grids.
 Additionally, this information is required for distinguishing exterior windows from interior windows, and to correctly set the normals of exterior windows.
 Only un-check this if the rooms information is unreliable.

-| 11 - Geometries with “Demolished Phase” will NOT be exported by default.
+| 11 - **Export Demolished:** Geometries with “Demolished Phase” will NOT be exported by default.
 Check **Export Demolished Geometries** to export them.
 Exporting demolished geometries might result in overlapping geometries in the Rhino model that requires manual clean-up.

 Click **OK** to export .cse file.